Jeffrey Bruce Klein: Co-founding Mother Jones

 Klein was one of the journalists who founded Mother Jones magazine in 1976, in the wake of the Vietnamese War and Watergate.
 For its first issue, Klein found a memoir about growing up in Beijing by Li-li Ch'en that won a National Magazine Award.
 In 1977, Klein became the magazine's second managing editor; Adam Hochschild had been the first.
 When Larry Flynt expressed an interest in distributing Mother Jones, Klein used the opportunity to do a “Born Again Porn” profile of Flynt and Hustler’s demographics, which were disclosed to be much broader than the presumed blue collar audience.
+He reported from Moscow about Jewish refuseniks barred from leaving the Soviet Union.
 His article “Esalen Slides Off The Cliff” shook up that human potential retreat perched on the California coast by showing its co-founder being duped by a psychic.
 His story predicting what might happen during the first four years of a Reagan Administration contained a co-written sidebar exposing that Reagan's chief foreign policy adviser, Richard V. Allen, had been on the payroll of Robert Vesco (then the world's largest swindler and a fugitive) at the same time that Allen was working in Nixon's White House.
 Allen was forced to resign from the campaign, but was appointed National Security Advisor after Reagan's landslide victory.
 Allen resigned a second time when other personal scandals came to light.